umbraroze/PhotoFlow/README.md

 ## Other scripts

+* **Consecucheck**: Did you take five bazillion images?
+Did you delete a few due to buttery fingers?
+Was it annoying to look at the backup?
+This script will find out if your image file sequence is indeed sequential or not!
+  (Yeah, kind of a niche utility tool.)
 * **Find Empty Day Folders**:
   This will go through NAS file hierarchy (YYYY/MM/DD) and looks for empty daily folders, allowing you to delete them.